davidmasek/Algorithms-for-video-analysis-of-customer-behavior-in-front-of-retail-store/README.md

 ## Content

-The `thesis` directory contains the latex sources for the thesis and generated PDF file.
+The `thesis` directory contains the latex sources for the thesis and the generated PDF file.

 The main algorithm pipeline source code is not included, because it is part of a cooperation project between FIT CTU and industrial sphere.
 The collected dataset is not included for privacy reasons.